 Students who pass the State University English Equivalency Test are awarded course and unit credit for English G100 and English G110.
 Credits are posted to transcripts upon completion of all other graduation requirements.
-Copies of the official test results must be requested from the testing service by the student and forwarded to the Enrollment Center.
+Copies of the official test results must be requested from the testing service by the student and forwarded to Admissions & Records.